prdoyle/tiny-cpu/README.md

 ## Metacircular interpreter

-The interpreter begins with PB pointing to a 16-byte data structure containing the state of the simulated registers, plus a collection of useful address vectors.
+The interpreter begins with PB pointing to a 16-byte data structure containing the state of the emulated registers, plus a collection of useful address vectors.
 The layout can be seen in cpu.py [here](https://github.com/prdoyle/tiny-cpu/blob/master/cpu.py#L426).

 The main loop reads the instruction indicated by PC, then uses `SPLIT` to separate the high four and low four bits.
 The high four bits are used to index into an array of "handlers", and the low four bits are passed as an operand to the handler.